pedrohenriquecordeiro/deep_learning_classification_garments/README.md

 ## Relevant Points
-:round_pushpin: Adam algorithm: method used to optimize model accuracy (stochastic downward gradient)
+:round_pushpin: Adam Algorithm: method used to optimize model accuracy (stochastic downward gradient)

 :round_pushpin: Sparse Categorical Crossentropy: method used to calculate how much the model should seek to reduce losses (Categorical because the dataset is categorical)